-Recently high-profile companies like Microsoft, Okta, Nvidia, Ubisoft, Samsung were attacked by a data extortion hacking group known as Lapsus$.
-The Lapsus$ hacker group aims to breach the major companies and demand substantial ransom payments for confidential information such as source code and internal documents.
+Recently high-profile companies like Microsoft, Okta, Nvidia, Ubisoft, and Samsung were attacked by a data extortion hacking group known as Lapsus$.
+The Lapsus$ hacker group aims to breach major companies and demand substantial ransom payments for confidential information such as source code and internal documents.

 First Microsoft, Then Targeted Okta!